Juul: Sponsoring

-Investigations
+Legal issues

-US Food and Drug Administration
+US Food and Drug Administration investigations

 In April 2018, the US Food and Drug Administration (FDA) requested that Juul Labs turn over documents to "better understand the reportedly high rates of youth use and the particular youth appeal of these products."
 The FDA's request included asking the company to provide documents about the design and marketing of the Juul, research on the safety of the products, and whether certain features of the device's design appeal to specific age groups.
 FDA also asked eBay to remove several listings of Juul products, which eBay complied with.

 FDA commissioner Dr. Scott Gottlieb expressed concern about how the Juul can be easily disguised as a USB flash drive and that the Juul delivers a high amount of nicotine.
 "We don't yet fully understand why these products are so popular among youth," Dr. Gottlieb said, adding that "These documents may help us get there."
 In response, Juul Labs stated that they would spend $30 million on a campaign to keep Juul out of the hands of young people in addition to working with the FDA, which they announced in a press release in April 2018.
 Juul Labs also announced their support for raising the minimum age for vaping products from 18 to 21.

 Juul Labs CEO Kevin Burns said, "we are committed to deterring young people, as well as adults who do not currently smoke from using our products.
 We cannot be more emphatic on this point: No young person or non-nicotine user should ever try Juul."
 The FDA followed up by issuing more than 60 warning letters and fines to stores that were found to be illegally selling Juul products to minors.